 …In Comes the Lawsuit

 Why This is GOOD News

 Now here’s my two cents to the whole issue.
 This entire thing turned out incredibly well.
 I’m sure Driven Sports didn’t enjoy the legal fees, but it proves that the industry is extremely self-policing.
 When needed, the proper tools are in place (certified labs and legal counsel) for a quality outcome like the one we see here.

 At the end of the day… we have enough regulation.
-With the helpful community bloggers, forum posters, and certified labs who investigated the idiocy that went down in this thread, we have everything we need to stay safe.
+With the helpful community bloggers, forum posters, and certified labs who investigated the madness that went down in this thread, we have everything we need to stay safe.
+We now have several drug-testing organizations like NSF Certified for Sport, BSCG, and Informed-Choice Informed Sport for those who want the added assurance.
 Those of us who care know to use new products from new companies at our own risk, and to stick with the trusted ethical few.